Dark2343/DevEye/README.md

-# DevEye - AI-Powered Code Review Engine
+# DevEye - AI-Powered Code Reviewer
 DevEye is an AI-driven code reviewer designed to help developers identify real, objective issues in their code without noise, nitpicks, or subjective suggestions.
 The project uses a HuggingFace AI model with custom prompting logic to enforce zero hallucinations, strict JSON output, and clear explanations for every detected issue.